 Mexico City is a bustling and cosmopolitan city.
-Accessibility in the streets was generally manageable (though sometimes the condition of sidewalks and curb cuts are questionable), especially in more modern or touristy areas such as el Polanco, la Condesa, or Roma Norte/Sur.
+Accessibility in the streets was generally manageable (though sometimes the condition of sidewalks and curb cuts are questionable), especially in more modern or touristy areas such as El Polanco, La Condesa, or Roma Norte/Sur.

 The city of Oaxaca is the center of Oaxaca state, one of the southernmost states of Mexico.
-In general it is less of a tourist destination than the beach resort cities like Cancún so discovering the local rhythm of life and escaping hordes of people speaking English is easier; however, accessibility is less modern so expect some obstacles.
+In general, it is less of a tourist destination than the beach resort cities like Cancún so discovering the local rhythm of life and escaping hordes of people speaking English is easier; however, accessibility is less modern so expect some obstacles.

-Transportation in Mexico City
+Mexico City Transportation

-The simplest way to get around for me was to Uber.
-There is an extensive metro system, however accessibility is not always consistent.
+The simplest way for me to get around was to Uber.
+There is an extensive metro system, however, accessibility is not always consistent.
 For example, there may be an elevator into the station from the street but not to the platform.
 The city is making efforts to incorporate accessibility though, the accessible metro stations have elevators exclusively for the disabled that can only be unlocked by the police in the station or by a special access card that you can apply for!

 - Lucha Libre – a must-see Mexican wrestling tradition.
 You can purchase accessible seating.